 In the past 15 years, Cris Mazza’s work as a novelist expanded as she continued to consider psychological and emotional complexities of life, but has begun to do so with the contributing complication of place: How regions or localities that still have their own unique characteristics of landscape, society, and culture impact the human experiences (sexuality, family, authority, gender) that Mazza explores in fiction.
 Her 2001 novel, Girl Beside Him, inhabits rural Wyoming.
 Homeland, (2004) involves a woman and her elderly father grappling with a 30-year-old family tragedy while they also find themselves homeless, living in the canyons of suburban Southern California alongside migrant agricultural workers.
 Indigenous / Growing Up Californian (2003), Mazza’s collection of personal essays, deals with place as it anchors memory and the reconstruction of experience.
 Waterbaby (2007), a novel, looks at how local legends still live and grow in a seacoast town in Maine, and how a 19th century legend may be part of not only an individual’s and a place’s identity, but the legend can become a refuge where one can metaphorically sort-out the complications of contemporary life.

-Mazza’s latest novel, Various Men Who Knew Us as Girls and Something Wrong With Her, a new memoir, return to her native San Diego in the 70s and 80s, and the unsettling times before law governing sexual harassment existed.
+Mazza’s last novel, Various Men Who Knew Us as Girls and Something Wrong With Her, a memoir, return to her native San Diego in the 70s and 80s, and the unsettling times before law governing sexual harassment existed.
 From the author’s foreword: “The novel Various Men Who Knew Us As Girls, despite its active “present time” plot involving human trafficking, is all about retrospect.
 The memoir, Something Wrong With Her, despite its very genre indicating it is about memory, declares up front it is a book meant to be read as close as possible to “real time,” that is while it is being written.
 The novel’s narrator begins to probe her memory about an old, but still-troubling sexual experience because of new discoveries about the episode.
 Though the fictional narrator in Various Men Who Knew Us As Girls is not the same person as the ‘me-then’ character of the memoir, still the memoir’s narrator picks up from the emotional place where the novel’s narrator finally arrives.”